 The Law School is known for the strength of its teaching in all areas and the quality of training and preparation that our students receive instead of focusing on any narrow practice areas.
 The curriculum is broad with significant depth in many different topical areas and emphasizes rigorous and interdisciplinary professional training.

-What does it mean that Chicago is known for Law and Economics?
+What does it mean that UChicago is known for Law and Economics?

 Will I be at a disadvantage if I don't have any training in economics?